pal03377/master-thesis/thesis.typ

 // - There is a secret string shared between Artemis and Athena that is used to authenticate requests.
 // - This is how it was with the CoFee system before as well, and it worked well and was simple, so we kept it.
 // Athena checks that the secret is correct on every request.
 If it is not, the request is rejected.
-All communication between Artemis and Athena happens over HTTPS for secure transit, except in local development scenarios.
+All communication between Artemis and Athena happens over HTTPs for secure transit, except in local development scenarios.
 Drawing from prior experiences with the CoFee system, we adopted a straightforward authentication method: a shared secret string between Artemis and Athena.
 For every incoming request, Athena validates the correctness of this secret.
 Any mismatch in the secret results in a rejection of the request.

 *Playground Secret Management*
 // - The Athena secret can be entered on the Playground web interface